Flag of South Australia: Current design

-The badge design adopted in 1876 was deemed to complex by some, and a request was sent to Frederick Holder, then the premier of South Australia to make the seal simpler.
+The badge design adopted in 1876 was deemed too complex by some, and a request was sent to Frederick Holder, then the premier of South Australia to make the seal simpler.
 It was apparently designed by Robert Craig, and featured a yellow disc representing the sun, with a magpie (piping shrike) on top of it.
 On Wednesday 27 February 1901 the painting by H.P Gill was approved by both the Governor and the Premier of South Australia as the design of the new State Badge for South Australia.
 The Premier wrote on the back of the painting “Accepted (without pomegranate)”.
 The Governor wrote the following heraldic description on the back of the painting: “The rising sun – or – Thereon an Australian piping shrike displayed proper – under a pomegranate flower amid leaves and standing on a gum-staff, raguly, gules and vert.” (or = gold, displayed proper = in its natural colours, raguly = with oblique lines, gules = red, vert = green).
 The Governor removed the reference to the pomegranate, and crossed out gum and changed gum-staff to staff of gum tree.
 It was adopted on January 13, 1904 and the seal also appears on the Coat of arms of South Australia, which was introduced 80 years later.

 Though the state flag was originally intended for use only on government buildings, in 1908 the Government of South Australia began encouraging the use of it by private citizens.